Ecramer7/Final_Project/README.md

 ### Tools

-We plan on using Python to clean and analyze our data, PgAdmin for our databases, Tableau to display the story of our dashboard, and a linear regression model to answer our questions.
+We plan on using Python to clean and analyze our data, PgAdmin for our databases, and a linear regression model to answer our questions.
+Our dashboard was created using HTML, Javascript, JSON, and CSS.

 ### Summary